 How can ITAF help you?

-It is vitally important to verify your patch management solution is working as intended, making reporting a key feature in any patch management solution.
+It is vitally important for desktop security to verify your patch management solution is working as intended, making reporting a key feature in any patch management solution.

 In order to help you with Desktop security patching, ITAF’s specialized professionals can monitor and manage patches for your workstations so that your operating systems and applications are always up to date and secure.
 ITAF uses the specialized tool for the deployment of security patches, which covers PC, Mac, and 3rd party software for both Windows and Apple Operating Systems.